gustavlrsn/internetwrite/README.md

 A collaborative writing experience, where a new word is formed every hour (?), from the most popular/common word submitted by the users.

+It is also open source, and the source code is also allowed to change, although here there is some moderation as opposed to the writing experience.
+But this allows the project to evolve.

+### ideas

+- give out achievements, like, first vote on winning word.
+- let the open soure community add features, like comments on words and stuff, captcha, and what not.
+- if there is no vote at all, print a dot.
+- launch it while it is live, dont set a launch date in advance etc.
+- send emails to everybody signed up, once a day with the latest words
+  - ability to change to once a week, or unsubscribe in email

 ### Implementation

 ### Frontend